rosinality/arxiv-today/arXiv/251111 The Path Not Taken.md

 Why does RL induce sparse updates?
 RL bounds updates under a KL constraint and tends to preserve pretrained weight structure.
 (And bfloat16 hides small updates).
 This could explain why LoRA works well with RL.

+This work would be an extension of previous works (https://arxiv.org/pdf/2509.04259, https://arxiv.org/abs/2509.12235) If we say that update of RL contains less information than SFT, that information would be Fisher information.

 #rl #generalization